 5. Improve your Title Tags

-Title tags are still an important aspect of search engine placement, and since they are so extremely easy to update this is a step that definitely needs to be included in your affordable SEO plan.
-Make sure that your title tags are keyword rich and appropriate to the subject matter of the particular web page.
-And make sure you use a unique title tag on each and every page in your site.
+Title tags are still an important aspect of search engine placement.
+Since they are so straightforward to update, this step definitely needs to be included in your affordable SEO plan.
+Make sure that your title tags are keyword-rich and appropriate to the subject matter of the particular web page.
+And make sure you use a unique title tag on every page on your site.

 Related Articles :